-- If the camera is inside of a room, it is measured from that room's subfloor. - , it is measured from the default height of the subfloor for the current floor.
+• If the camera is inside of a room, it is measured from that room's subfloor.

+• If the camera is located in neither a room nor within the Terrain Perimeter, it is measured from the default height of the subfloor for the current floor.